codesandbox/codesandboxer/packages/codesandboxer/README.md

 ### Dynamic Import Following

-When codesandbox is pointed at a file, it can resolve relative imports into that file, meaning that examples relying on utils or images will resolve correctly.
+When CodeSandbox is pointed at a file, it can resolve relative imports into that file, meaning that examples relying on utils or images will resolve correctly.

 ### Customisable Usages